K0RSY/MineCppEr/README.md

 ## Features
 Here are all MineCppEr features:
-- Editing playing field size and mines count using inputs in the start of the game
+- Editing field size and mines count using inputs in the start of the game
 - Moving cursor using `wasd`
 - Placing flag and question mark using `q`
 - Opening cell unsing `e` on a black cell